wincle626/Hikey970_Linux_Installation/README.md

 Lebian: https://mega.nz/file/JW4GmKxR#DF6RhlFRwlKHB3n-KBONQDqugsJVdzxtLGH4E_YU8jo

+(PS: only Lebian has the mali GPU driver)

 One of the drawback of this pre-compiled image is that some kernel modules are not preloaded at boot, for example the fdti_sio.
 In order to have those kernel modules after boot, you need to compile the kernel modules manually from the source.

 1. Copy the source to the /lib/modules on the board and rename it according to the current linux kernel information: